JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 # User Interface Add-Ons

-Plugins from this group apply different changes to the standard user interface of the IDE.
+Plugins in this category apply various changes to the standard user interface of the IDE.
-Newly added components can either be interactive and provide new functionality, or be just a visual modification.
+Some newly added components are interactive and provide new functionality, while others are limited to visual modifications only.
 The following plugin may serve as an example: [Background Image](https://plugins.jetbrains.com/plugin/72)